michieltjampens/dcafs/docs/Basics.md

 ### 1. Creating a path

-As the name implies, a path defines how the path the data travels in dcafs.
+As the name implies, 'a' path defines 'the' path the data travels in dcafs.

 There are two options for the path nodes, either inside the settings.xml or in their own file.
 For small projects, inside the settings.xml is fine.